Tenacious-Qi/private-events/README.md

     - Log back in as Foo Bar.
     - Invite the account you just used to sign up
     - Message other members on the Members page or an event's page.
 (Event messages are unique to their respective events.)
+    - See who's using the site on the Members page.
     - Receive an invitation email.